SamvidChawla/ai-sahibin/README.md

 ---

+## 🔌 Beyond the Demo

+While this interface demonstrates the concept visually, the core ML pipeline is designed to be modular.
+The backend API can be integrated directly into IoT systems — enabling automated waste classification at the hardware level without any human input.

+---

 ## 🛠️ Tech Stack

 This project is structured as a **Monorepo**, housing both the frontend and backend in a unified format.